pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: -1
 - This variable is used to set the concurrency degree of the window operator.
+- A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

 ### time_zone

 - Scope: SESSION | GLOBAL
 - Default value: SYSTEM
-- This variable sets the system time zone.
+- This variable returns the current time zone.
 Values can be specified as either an offset such as '-8:00' or a named zone 'America/Los_Angeles'.
+- The value `SYSTEM` means that the time zone should be the same as the system host, which is available via the [`system_time_zone`](#system_time_zone) variable.

 ### transaction_isolation